Death by coconut: Popular culture

 Dead beneath the coconut palms, that's the life for me!

 On their 1995 CD Makin' A Mess, the writing/singing team of Bob Gibson and Shel Silverstein included a song on this subject, titled "Killed by a Coconut", which humorously describes a series of men and their fatal encounters with coconuts.

 Falling coconut injuries were featured in the American television series Gilligan's Island.
 A June 1965 episode revolved around an injury sustained by Gilligan after a falling coconut hit him in the nose.
 Actor Bob Denver explained the success of the series as follows: "Little kids seem to love it.
 It doesn't take a great intellect or reasoning power to be able to laugh at a monkey running off with Gilligan's dinner or a guy getting conked on the head by a coconut."
 When Denver died, the show's creator Sherwood Schwartz said that Denver did not get enough credit for his talent as a slapstick actor, saying, "A lot of people don't think it's hard to be an actor where all you have to do is react to a falling coconut".
 In the 2000 film Cast Away, the stranded character played by Tom Hanks is alarmed several times by loud thuds, which he cannot identify.
 He finally sees a coconut fall, making the sound.

 In March 2006, Newsweek ran a satirical article on former Enron CEO Kenneth Lay, stating he testified that he had sustained amnesia after being struck in the head by a falling coconut and, as a result of the injury, was unable to recall the events that occurred during his time at Enron.

 When Keith Richards of The Rolling Stones underwent surgery and hospitalization for a brain injury in April 2006, some press reports erroneously blamed the injury on Richards' having been "conked by coconuts".
-Falling coconuts had not caused the injury as Richards had climbed a dead tree (not a coconut palm) and had then fallen from the tree.
+Falling coconuts had not caused the injury, as Richards had climbed a dead tree (not a coconut palm) and had then fallen from the tree.

+Roald Dahl's short story "The Boy Who Talked With Animals" describes a tourist's death by falling coconut.

 The video game Donkey Kong 3 has the antagonist Donkey Kong throwing coconuts from overhead at the player, trying to kill him.
 A hit causes a missed turn.

 In the SpongeBob SquarePants episode "Rock-a-Bye Bivalve", Patrick Star is addicted to a show where nothing happens except a man gets hit in the head by a coconut.

 In the Sonic the Hedgehog video game series, several robotic enemies stylized after monkeys throw coconuts at Sonic from the trees as he runs past.